Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Introduction

 This optimization gap is compounded by a fundamental computational barrier: as control fields become more sophisticated in an effort to combat decoherence, the numerical cost of optimising the control protocol dramatically increases.
 Standard master equations are often insufficient to capture the full non-Markovian dynamics of strongly coupled systems, necessitating the use of advanced tensor-network methods like Time-Evolving Matrix Product Operators (TEMPO) \cite{strathearn2018efficient, Jorgenson2019}.
-However, while these methods provide a rigorous description of the physics, they are traditionally computationally expensive and therefore remain a major bottleneck for iterative optimisation techniques, which typically require thousands of evaluations to navigate high-dimensional parameter landscapes.
+However, While these tensor-network methods provide a rigorous description of the physics, their high computational cost has traditionally bottlenecked iterative optimization routines that require thousands of evaluations.
+To address this, recent frameworks have successfully adapted TEMPO for the optimal control of open quantum systems~\cite{Butler2023, OrtegaTaberner2024ProcessTensor, ortegataberner2026quantumcontrolenvironmentopen, ortegataberner2026qubitresetbornmarkovapproximation}.
+However, despite their generality, the reliance on manually derived gradients can limit flexibility and become inefficient when scaling to complex control protocols.
+In lieu of full multi-parameter optimisation, SUPER and FTPE schemes typically require simplifying assumptions and fixed control parameters, restricting exploration to a narrow region of parameter space~\cite{PhysRevB.107.195306, Karli2022SUPER, yan2025robustentangledphotongeneration, PhysRevB.109.245304, Torun2026, piccinini2025excitonbiexcitonpreparationcoherent}.
+Consequently, the optimisation is effectively confined to a local maximum determined by these fixed assumptions, rather than the true global optimum.